-When I was a kid, I always admired my grandfather for his discipline to keep his records clean and in perfect shape.
+When I was a kid, I always admired my grandfather for his discipline to maintain his vinyl records and to keep them in perfect shape.
 He always emphasized how important it was to clean the records and store them the right way.
 The same principles were passed on to my father who used them to maintain and protect his vinyl collection.

 These simple tips and techniques were so amazing that some records from my father and grandfather’s collection are still with me and play like brand new.
 It’s like a family treasure now, as the records are in so good condition, they can be passed to the later generation.